They ‘Knew’ this was Perfect as the Writing was on the – Wrists

 One of the best parts about being a wedding photographer in Orange County is everything is so new.
 New love, new family, new wedding and in some cases, new locations to shoot engagement photos and even weddings.
 Much of the Annie and Lorcan’s San Juan Capistrano engagement shoot was, well new for me.

-They wanted to have their San Juan Capistrano engagement shoot done at the northwest open space San Juan Capistrano.
-It’s a short drive away from the San Juan Capistrano Mission where I have shot many times, but this was a new location for me.
+They wanted to have their engagement shoot done at the Northwest Open Space in San Juan Capistrano.
+It’s a short drive away from Mission San Juan Capistrano, where I have shot many times, but this was a new location for me.
 Wow, I am so glad I was introduced to this location as it was absolutely beautiful and was a perfect fit for our new couple.
 They were incredibly friendly and I loved hearing all about their story as I photographed their engagement session.

 Annie and Lorcan are getting married at the Estate on Second in Santa Ana this fall, which is an amazing venue right here in the heart of Orange County.
 I recently did a tour of the venue, which makes me even more excited for Annie and Lorcan’s wedding taking place there.
 It will be Perfect.
 It will be New.

 Annie and Lorcan’s Love Story